neurotechcenter/epocs-reconciliation/README.md

 system can also be configured to use a mechanical stimulator (for conditioning natural stretch reflexes) or a transcanial magnetic stimulator (for investigating the role of responses generated by the brain rather than reflexes from the spinal cord).

+This branch of EPOCS that has automated control of a DS5 Stimulator and USB NIDAQ.
+Introduces several new BCI2000 programs to achieve this to be documented.

+This version is designed to be modualar- modules to allow various windows to be updated...

+Modules:

+DS5/DS8 Stimulus Control
+M-Wave Analysis Window